 The Geneva Centre is a think-thank dedicated to the promotion of human rights through cross-cultural, political, religious and civilizational dialogue between the Global North and the Global South, and through training of the upcoming generations of stakeholders in the Arab region.

-We work towards a value-driven human rights system, challenging politicisation and building bridges between different narratives thereon of the Global North and of the Global South.
-The aim is to act as a platform for dialogue between a variety of stakeholders involved in the promotion and protection of human rights.
+The Centre works towards a value-driven human rights system, steering clear of politicisation and building bridges between different narratives thereon of the Global North and of the Global South.
+Its aim is to act as a platform for dialogue between a variety of stakeholders involved in the promotion and protection of human rights.

-We place human rights at the centre of governance throughout the world by promoting mutual understanding and cooperative relations between people.
+The Centre advocates for giving human rights due recognition in governance throughout the world.
+It promotes mutual understanding and cooperative relations between people.

 The main objectives of the Geneva Centre are to: